GMNGjoy/FS22_SpawnPalletsStacked/README.md

 # Spawn Pallets Stacked!
 Why do the pallets only spawn on one layer?
 NO LONGER!
 This script mod solves the issue of not enough pallets being able to be spawned in any (base-game or mod) production or husbandry spawn point!

 ### Major Features:
-- Spawn pallets stacked on each other, up to 2m.
+- Spawn all pallets stacked on each other, up to 2m.
 This will cause some pallets (ie: Wool) to spawn 2 high, and others (ie: Oils) to spawn up to 5 high!
 - Automatic "Double Up" which will take any spawn point that is a single row, and if space allows - spawn two rows,with the same stacking!
 An example of this is the basegame Grain Mill - by default, this spawns 5 pallets.
 Now, it spawns 30!
 - Spawning update applies to all Production buildings, Husbandries that spawn pallets (Chickens, Sheep, Bees), and Greenhouses.
 - All base-game productions, husbandries & greenhouses have been tested and adjusted to work as expected.